-As a result they found that people who often ate fast food such as hamburgers, pizzas and hot dogs were 51% more likely to develop depression than those who did not fall to such “temptations”.
+As a result, they found that people who often ate fast food such as hamburgers, pizzas, and hot dogs were 51% more likely to develop depression than those who did not fall to such “temptations”.

-“Even the consumption of small quantities is associated with greater possibilities of developing depression“, explains leadinmg researcher Dr Almudena Sanchez-Villegas.
+“Even the consumption of small quantities of junk food is associated with greater possibilities of developing depression“, explains leading researcher Dr. Almudena Sanchez-Villegas.